What is Carbon Monoxide Poisoning?

 - during a plant fire (smoke from fires); etc.

-For example, assume that one man is working in a small enclosed non-ventilated room with a fired heater in, and complaining from dizziness, severe headache, nausea, weakness, angina is chest pain.
-He is a patient of CO poisoning.
+For example, assume that one man is working in a small enclosed non-ventilated room with a fired heater in, and complaining of dizziness, severe headache, nausea, weakness, angina is chest pain.
+He is a patient with Carbon Monoxide poisoning.

-All people are at risk for CO poisoning.
+All people are at risk for carbon monoxide poisoning.
 The elderly and people with chronic heart disease or respiratory problems are generally more at risk than others.
-In the condition of CO poisoning, the patient must be moved away from the CO source to fresh air immediately.
-In an emergency room, oxygen therapy is the main treatment of CO poisoning.
+In the condition of carbon monoxide poisoning, the patient must be moved away from the CO source to fresh air immediately.
+In an emergency room, oxygen therapy is the main treatment for carbon monoxide poisoning.

-Occupational CO poisoning is not well recognized.
+Occupational carbon monoxide poisoning is not well recognized.
 Hence, regulatory measures should be implemented to prevent CO poisoning in the workplace.

-Uncommon complications of CO poisoning include well-defined neurological conditions such as:
+Uncommon complications of carbon monoxide poisoning include well-defined neurological conditions such as:

 - Parkinsonism, chorea, and choreoathetosis (which correlate with lesions of the putamen and globus pallidus seen on computed tomography and magnetic resonance imaging)